*The following process also applies to Ukrainian nationals that have been rejected and haven’t obtained the Temporary Protection status.

 If you have been issued a Greek Travel Document, you cannot use your national passport for as long as you hold refugee or subsidiary protection status.

-Please note that if you still hold a passport from your country of origin, the Greek Asylum Service requires you to hand it in to them.
-If you have been granted refugee status or subsidiary protection and use your national passport while holding a Greek Travel Document, you may jeopardize your status.
+Please note that if you still hold a passport from your country of origin, the Greek Asylum Service requires you to hand it into them.
+You may jeopardize your status if you have been granted refugee status or subsidiary protection and use your national passport while holding a Greek Travel Document.

 Working or studying outside of Greece